I wish to donate to FOMO’s work to help the children Click Here

 Water at certain times of the year is a major problem.
 Part of the centre development plan is to add a rainwater harvesting system that will collect water from the roof, and then store the water for use in the gardening projects, clothes washing and toilets

 As the location specific average rainfall can only be estimated, the size of the tank will be determined more on the availability and cost.
-It is proposed that in the intial phase 2 x 5,000 litre tanks are installed, if the water collected is less than use then addtional tanks can be added.
+It is proposed that in the initial phase 4 x 5,000 litre tanks are installed, if the water collected is less than use then additional tanks can be added.

 Generator (Electricity) —Top

 - Project – To provide electrical generators to FOMO centres.